ethanancell/math4610/software_manual/absolute_error.md

 **Input**: Two double numbers are inputted, one called "true\_value" and one called "approximation".

-**Output**: This function will return the absolute difference between the true value of the number and the approximation to that number.
+**Output**: Return type is double for the absolute error.
+This function will return the absolute difference between the true value of the number and the approximation to that number.

 **Usage Example**: An example below is given with the absolute error of the true value of 4.5 and its approximation of 4.643.
 ```